Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

-ProForce Commando Wire Saw Bulk, Ideal For Survival Kits: This one is less than $4.00 with free shipping.
-Not a bad deal so I ordered one to try it out.
+ProForce Commando Wire Saw Bulk, Ideal For Survival Kits: Not a bad deal so I ordered one to try it out.

 Chainmate Survival Pocket Chain Saw With Pouch: This is a survival chain saw that includes a belt loop pouch.
 Here is what one of the reviewers said: “This thing EATS wood and weighs nothing!!
 It takes a little bit of effort but you can chew through a hardwood tree half a foot thick in literally a couple minutes; half that if you use two people (one on each end).”

 Ultimate Survival Technologies SaberCut Saw: This saw is essentially a chain saw in your pocket.
 With bi-directional teeth, cutting is made easier and faster.

 Gerber Shard Keychain Tool: The Shard has seven useful functions: small flat driver, medium flat driver, cross driver, pry bar, wire stripper, lanyard hole, and bottle opener.
 It is light weight and is perfect for your pocket survival kit.